flyandi/php-is/README.md

-`defined`		|	Returns true if the argument is defined, e.g. not `undefined` `empty`			|	Returns true if the argument is really empty `same`			|	Returns true if two arguments are equal, e.g. ```Is.same('1', '1');```
+`defined`		|	Returns true if the argument is defined, e.g. not `undefined` `empty`			|	Returns true if the argument is really empty `same`			|	Returns true if two arguments are equal, e.g. ```Is.same('1', '1');``` `associated`  	|	Returns true if the argument is an associated array `sequential`	| 	Returns true if the argument is an sequential array

 Additionally the library also provides some basic validation expression filters: